-Who would you prefer to choose as your leader – someone who outpours all their anger and stress at the smallest mistake you commit or who’s willing to listen, understand your constraints and move forward leaving slip-ups behind?
+Who would you prefer to choose as your leader – someone who outpours all their anger and stress at the smallest mistake you commit or who’s willing to listen, understand your constraints, and move forward leaving slip-ups behind?

 Get Leadership in Emotional Intelligence Training

-The connect between improving emotional awareness and being a strong and popular leader is undeniable.
+The connection between improving emotional awareness and being a strong and popular leader is undeniable.
 And the fact that you can actually avail training opportunities to become more effective in this area would only help you excel further.